danieledurante/nEM/Election-Data-Tutorial.md

 )[3]
 ```

+---
 #### 2. EM algorithm with Newton-Raphson as in Formann (1992) and Van der Heijden et al.(1996) (one-step)

+As discussed in the paper, the algorithm proposed by [Bandeen-Roche et al. (1997)](https://www.jstor.org/stable/2965407) leverages a Newton-Raphson step which is based on a plug-in estimate of the Hessian computed from the full--model log-likelihood, instead of maximizing the expectation of the complete log-likelihood.

 #### 2. Re-scaled EM algorithm with Newton-Raphson (one-step)